nikos-kekatos/NNCS_matlab/NIPS submission/code/README.md

 Please note that there is a typo (error) in the Table 1 regarding the experiment A<sub>1,2</sub>.
 In the last row with ID=3, the $n_c$ should be equal to 0 and not equal to 20.

-## Reproducability <a name="Reproducability"></a>
+## Reproducability - Disclaimer <a name="Reproducability"></a>

 Running the experiments might lead to results that do not exactly replicate the reported results in the paper.
 That is the case as there are several random factors in our code.
-In particular, 1) the trace generation uses a random seed, 2) the training is not deterministic, the initial weights are randomly chosen accroding to the Nguyen-widrow and the splitting of the samples into training, testing and validation data is again done randomly via the `nntraintool` functionalites, 3) the falsification techniques use random, quasi random and optimization based search algorithms with randomly chosen seeds, 4) the clustering is non deterministic due to the nature of the `k-means` algorithm and the use of 'replicates' might not resolve this matter, and 5) retraining also involves random splitting of the data.
+In particular, 1) the trace generation uses a random seed, 2) the training is not deterministic, the initial weights are randomly chosen accroding to the [Nguyen-Widrow initialization method](https://fr.mathworks.com/help/deeplearning/ref/init.html) and the [splitting of the data](https://fr.mathworks.com/help/deeplearning/ref/dividerand.html) into training, testing and validation data is again done randomly via the `nntraintool` functionalites, 3) the falsification techniques use random, quasi random and optimization based search algorithms with randomly chosen seeds, 4) the clustering is non deterministic due to the nature of the `k-means` algorithm and the use of 'replicates' might not resolve this matter, and 5) retraining also involves random splitting of the data.
 However, despite the randomness introduced the generated results still qualitatively match the reported results and most importantly the counterexample elimination is succesful.